JAremko/spacemacs-docker-seed/hooks/README.md

 # DockerHub automated build hooks directory.
-You can modify image user in the =build= file.
+You can modify image user in the `build` file.